-The [clerk] [presiding Judicial Official] shall administer oaths to witnesses during a remote proceeding.
+The Clerk shall administer oaths to witnesses during a remote proceeding.
 Affirmation may be used in lieu of swearing a witness.
-The person administering the oath must be able to see and hear the witness [, and the person taking the oath must be able to see and hear the official administering that oath.].
+The person administering the oath must be able to see and hear the witness and the person taking the oath must be able to see and hear the official administering the oath.

 Witnesses should be in a room alone when testifying in a Remote Hearing or Hybrid Hearing, when feasible.
 Parties may be accompanied by their attorney if the attorney and party so choose.
-If a person will be in the room with a testifying witness, the attorney or witness shall advise the presiding Judicial Official prior to the witness' testimony.
-No person, including an attorney, may communicate with a witness about the witness' testimony while the witness is testifying via any mechanism or medium other than the audio and video technology seen and heard by all other participants, unless specifically permitted by the court to communicate privately during testimony.
+If a person will be in the room with a testifying witness, the attorney or witness shall advise the presiding Judicial Official prior to the attorney, may communicate with a witness' testimony.
+No person, including an attorney, may communicate with a witness about the witness' testimony while the witness is testifying via any mechanism or medium other than the audio and video technology seen and heard by all other participants, unless specifically permitted by the court to communicate privately during b.
+Exhibits

-If, while testifying, a witness wishes to communicate confidentially with his or her attorney, the presiding Judicial Official should be informed, and he or she may permit such confidential communication, by [enabling a breakout session through the Webex] [taking a break to allow for telephonic communication] [such other appropriate means].
+If, while testifying, a witness wishes to communicate confidentially with his or her attorney, the presiding Judicial Official should be informed, and he or she may permit such confidential communication, by enabling a breakout session through the Webex or taking a break to allow for telephonic communication, or such other appropriate means.